 ORD's technical support helped lead to thermal remediation being chosen as an appropriate main remedial technology for the site due to the large contaminant mass that is present.
-Currently under review by ORD is a preliminary scoping of the areas on site to be remediated.
 Suitable remediation will lessen the various threats posed by the contaminants to the environment and human health.